ELEPAP/Grapevine_epiphytic_microbiome/README.md

 Steps 1-3 concern the data retrieval from NCBI and preprocessing, while steps 4-6 concern the actual data analysis for total fungi and bacteria.

 1) First, it is necessary to download the sequencing data.
-To do so, you need to enter the "0.DownloadData" subfolder of e.g. the "Fungi" and execute the "fetch_data.sh" bash script (this assumes that you are located at the working directory "Grapevine_wood_microbiome-").
+To do so, you need to enter the "0.DownloadData" subfolder of e.g. the "Fungi" and execute the "fetch_data.sh" bash script (this assumes that you are located at the working directory "Grapevine_epiphytic_microbiome-").
 The script is based on the SRR accession numbers found in the 0.DownloadData folder.
 Once the download is done, you need to combine all forward reads to a single file and all reverse reads to another file as well. for i in {1..3}